Configure authentication through Active Directory

 The username you specify when creating the LDAP-authenticated user manually in ThoughtSpot has to be domain qualified, for example:

 If you choose 'yes', ThoughtSpot will first attempt to authenticate the user against AD.
 If that attempt fails, it will then attempt to authenticate the user as an internal/local ThoughtSpot user.
 If either of these succeed, then the user is successfully logged in.
-This is useful in scenarios where some users are not in AD and are created only in ThoughtSpot.
+This is useful in scenarios where some users aren’t in AD and are created only in ThoughtSpot.

 tsadmin on your LDAP server.